 “The science of forestry arose from the recognition of a universal need.
 It embodies the spirit of service to mankind in attempting to provide a means of supplying forever a necessity of life and, in addition, ministering to man’s aesthetic tastes and recreational interests.
 Besides, the spiritual side of human nature needs the refreshing inspiration which comes from trees and woodlands.
 If a nation saves its trees, the trees will save the nation.
 And nations as well as tribes may be brought together in this great movement, based on the ideal of beautifying the world by the cultivation of one of God’s loveliest creatures – the tree.” ~ Richard St. Barbe Baker.

-Though this tour and the Nature City Festival dates have come and gone, please e-mail or Contact the Stewards of the Richard St. Barbe Baker Afforestation Area if you would like a tour of the Richard St. Barbe Baker Afforestation Area.
+Though this tour and the Nature City Festival dates have come and gone, please e-mail or contact the Friends of the Saskatoon Afforestation Areas Inc. if you would like a tour of the Richard St. Barbe Baker Afforestation Area.